-A bit later, the topic of social responsibility comes up and you hear Cole asks Angie if she thinks that matter, talking about him as an artist speaking out about a controversial topic, and she says yes.
-I thought it was an interesting question because at one point in time I use to think if only these celebrities and entertainers with their platforms would take full advantage of them and speak up about certain things.
-How naive of me lol.
+A bit later the topic of social responsibility comes up and you hear Cole asks Angie if she thinks that matter, talking about him as an artist speaking out about a controversial topic, and she says yes.
+I thought it was an interesting question because at one point I use to think if only these celebrities and entertainers with their platforms would take full advantage of them and speak up about certain things.
 However, I still hold on to the idea that someone like J. Cole (or Reggie Bush) has a voice where if he says the right thing and in the right way he could persuade and move minds, just like his song False Prophets (more on this later), 1985 or Brackets, which I already touched on.

-But then again, I don’t think it matters that much on a large scale, maybe on an individual level, because there’s like billions of hours being broadcasted and uploaded to the internet daily and all that information has to be overwhelming to the point a single message, whether influential or destructive, could easily be forgotten and discarded for the next hit of information.
+But then again, I don’t think it matters that much on a large-scale, maybe on an personal level, because there’s billions of hours being broadcasted and uploaded to the internet daily and all that information is overwhelming to the point a single message, whether influential or destructive, could easily be forgotten and discarded for the next hit of information.

 Now about false prophets.

 The way I see it they’re more or less like cogs to whatever industry they’re in.
 When one of them goes renegade, like Mr. West, we see how the media machine responds.
 People then take sides.
-The attention of something that seem so insignificant takes over and dumb down the consciousness in the process to he say she say on some Lupe shit.
+Something that seem so insignificant takes over and dumb down the consciousness in the process to he say she say on some Lupe sh*t.
 But like Angie said, “what do we do with false prophets?”
-Good question.
+A good question.

 That step child called Capitalism